Volvo 240 Hydraulic

 is not available with a longer stroke.

-The Wilwood version is the same.
-So I changed to a Tilton 75 with a larger bore, 13/16 inch (20.64 mm) bore.
-The new one is the fatter MC one on the right below.
+The Wilwood version of this MC is the same.
+So I changed to a Tilton 75 with a larger bore SHOWN ABOVE, 13/16 inch (20.64 mm) bore.
+The new one is the fatter MC above.
 I was a bit surprised to see the difference in the much bigger body design.
 Adding that extra 1/16 inch (1.59 mm) to the bore adds about 17% more volume in the stroke.
-It's equal to increasing the stroke from 1.1 inches to 1.29 inches, which virtually gives it the same as the Volvo FAG master.
-That corrected the problem. ![]() If you can add to any info in this page,
+It's equal to increasing the stroke from 1.1 inches to 1.29 inches, which virtually gives it the same volume as the Volvo FAG master.
+That corrected the problem.
+If you can add to any info in this page,

 please email me.